Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 4. UV Ray and Environmental protection.

-The sunlight causes ultraviolet (UV) radiation, which damages the eyes in the long run and leads to cataracts, macular degeneration and photokeratitis (sunburn of the cornea).
+Sunlight emits ultraviolet (UV) rays that can damage your eyes over time and leads to cataracts, macular degeneration and photokeratitis (sunburn of the cornea).

 How to Protect Your Eyes: